Brainy Zany Contraptions

 Over the years we have also loved the Rube Goldberg inspired contraptions that have been included in movies from Back to the Future ‘s opening scene and its complicated way of feeding the dog, to the Home Alone devices to foil the robbers and the Honey, I Shrunk the Kid’s gadgets and mechanisms.
 Even Buzz Light Year in Toy Story used a Rube Goldberg sequence to show he could fly.
 Amusing to watch and filled with suspense, one can’t help being mesmerized while waiting for the next thing to happen and being delighted when it really works.

 Creating contraptions inspired by Rube Goldberg is all about physical science and simple machines.
 Although humorous, they actually follow a logical sequence that takes into account force, motion, gravity and inertia.
 The cartoons he drew, available on-line, are a great way to introduce a simple machines unit.
 Another mesmerizing opener for a unit is the YouTube video created by Ok Go for their song “This Too Shall Pass”:

 Trust us, your students will want to watch it several times to see all the amazing steps that were engineered.
 (We love watching the engineers in the balcony cheering at the end!)

 We are always looking for literature that will support integration of the STEM concepts we are currently teaching.
-The following books captured our attention recently for a literature component of a simple machines and contraption invention unit:
+The following books and calendar captured our attention recently for a literature component of a simple machines and contraption invention unit:

 In addition these websites are good resources for Rube Goldberg ideas.